opencadc/cadc-vosui/README.md

 ### Configuration
 Both the VOSpace implementation and the Files web service User Storage uses must be configured before running this UI.
+Multiple VOSpace implementations are supported.
+A default must be defined.

 #### VOSpace implementation
-To configure the VOSpace implementation User Storage should use, the org.opencadc.vosui.properties file should contain the following entries:
+To configure VOSpace implementations User Storage should use, the org.opencadc.vosui.properties file should contain one set the following entries for *each* service:

 `org.opencadc.vosui.service.name = <service_name>`